Spirometry and bronchodilator responsiveness testing

 Measuring FEV1 and FVC

-An obstructive pattern is typical if you have a lung conditions that narrow your airways, such as COPD and asthma.
+An obstructive pattern is typical if you have a lung condition that narrows your airways, such as COPD or asthma.
 This means that the air flows out of your lungs more slowly than it should (low FEV1) with less than 70% of the total amount in the first second.

-Spirometry can help to assess if inhaled medication or inhalers can open up your airways by reversibility testing.
-Usually, medication is more effective if you have asthma.
+Spirometry can help to assess if inhaled medication or inhalers can open up your airways by bronchodilator responsiveness testing (sometimes known as reversibility testing).
+Usually, medication causes a bigger change in scores if you have asthma than COPD.

 |Grade of airflow obstruction|

 |Mild||FEV1 is 80% or more of the predicted value.
 If you have mild COPD, your spirometry test results can be normal after you take medication.|

 |Moderate||FEV1 is 50-79% of the predicted value after medication|

 |Severe||FEV1 is 30-49% of the predicted value after medication|

 |Very severe||FEV1is below 30% of the predicted value after medication|